Michigan may be the birthplace of the automobile, but that doesn't mean it's the only way to navigate the Wolverine State.

 Grab a taxi in Michigan's cities

-Taxi and ride-hailing apps such as Uber and Lyft operate through most of the state.
+Taxi and ride-hailing apps such as Uber and Lyft operate throughout most of the state.
 Rates and availability vary depending on the area.
 The Detroit and Ann Arbor metro areas have the highest volume of cab companies bookable by phone or online.

 Tips for finding a taxi: Cabs are not as plentiful in Michigan cities as they are in places like Chicago or New York City.
 It is recommended that you call ahead to book a taxi.
 Apps like Checker in Detroit can help you connect with a reputable cab service to book in advance.
 Riders receive a fare estimate and an email or text confirmation.

-Travel the Great Lakes State by boat
+Sail across the Great Lakes State by boat

 Bordered by four of the five Great Lakes and home to over 60,000 inland lakes and ponds, Michigan is a boater’s dream.
 Ferries are a popular way to reach secluded destinations like Harsens Island or Round Island (accessible only by boat), as well as an opportunity to take in the beauty of the Great Lakes.